Fog forces pilot to make emergency landing on Rhode Island lawn

-The pilot of the single-engine, single-seat plane was flying at treetop levels and looking for the Westerly airport at 5 p.m. but could not find it due to dense fog, according to state police.
+The pilot of the single-engine, single-seat plane was flying at treetop levels around 5 p.m. but could not find an airport due to dense fog, according to state police.
 The pilot ultimately made a controlled landing in the area of Gooseberry Road without causing injury or damage — in the yard of Peggy Doyle.

 “I had a house full of kids and the plane was very obviously looking for a place to land, and I kept hollering at the kids, keep your eye on the plane, that plane’s coming down,” Doyle said.
 “It was extremely, extremely foggy.
 He got caught in it but he did a great job.”